socketry/console/guides/getting-started/README.md

 $ CONSOLE_FATAL=Machine ./machine
 ~~~

-This will prevent any log message which has a subject of class `Machine` from logging messages of a severity less than `fatal`.
+This will prevent any log message which has a subject of class `Machine` from logging messages of a level less than `fatal`.

 ## Exception Logging